Emergency Dentist in Ellisville

 Dental pain has a way of making everything else stop.
 Maybe it started as something small and got worse overnight.
 Maybe you cracked a tooth during lunch, or a crown came loose right before a trip.
 Whatever the situation, you need answers, fast.

 We understand how disruptive dental emergencies can be, both physically and emotionally.
 At our Ellisville office, we reserve space in our schedule each day to offer quick relief in a way that calms you.
+Emergency visits are provided by appointment, so we can prepare for your care and see you as quickly as possible

 What Qualifies as a Dental Emergency?